This is a traditional early C18 limestone barn, its back resolutely turned against the north winds.

 If that doesn’t sound special enough already – go up the old outside steps to the raftered hayloft, which we have turned into a sort of leisure area.
 There’s an antique snooker table, a well-tuned piano and lots of books.
 Another log burning stove and comfy chairs makes this a perfect place to relax on a wet day or after a long walk.

-In 2015 you will be able to enjoy seeing here the Dark and White Collection of engravings of the Peak District – a wonderful artistic surprise!
+You will be able to enjoy seeing here the Dark and White Collection of engravings of the Peak District – a wonderful artistic surprise!

 Our holiday cottage in Alstonefield has off-road parking and the two courtyards, the croft – and all the rest of the glorious Peak District to explore – just walk from the barn to start the adventure.